 - Take digestive enzymes.
 These enzymes help to assist the stomach and small intestine to break down foods and make vitamins and minerals more accessible.
 Take as directed with meals.

 - Use probiotics to restore healthy intestinal flora.
-Look for a probiotics formula that contains at least one billion organisms per dose, and take one to two times daily with food.
-Plus, eat more fermented foods like sauerkraut, kim chi, and miso, which contain probiotics that help to support intestinal health.
+Look for a probiotic formula that contains at least one billion organisms per dose, and take one to two times daily with food.
+Plus, eat more fermented foods like sauerkraut, kimchi, and miso, which contain probiotics that help to support intestinal health.

 - Fortify the gut lining with L-glutamine, aloe vera, and slippery elm.
-Take L-glutamine (3,000 mg three times daily), aloe vera (I like Lily of the Desert Inner Fillet gel; take as directed), and slippery elm (400 mg two to three times daily).
+Take L-glutamine (5,000 mg once daily), aloe vera (I like Lily of the Desert Inner Fillet gel; take as directed), and slippery elm (1,000 mg one to two times daily).

 - Drink bone broth soups to help heal your gut.
 Bone broths are loaded with gelatin and other nutrients to help support the intestinal immune system, reduce inflammation, and help heal the intestines.